matepek/vscode-catch2-test-adapter/README.md

 and [DOCtest](https://github.com/onqtam/doctest) (experimental)
 tests using the [Test Explorer for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer).

-## Whats new?

-- Version 3: **New name**: The extension is renamed from **Catch2, Google Test and DOCtest Explorer**.
-- Simplified settings.
-This is a breaking change but hopefully the auto migration will handle most of it. 🤞

 ## Features / Show-Off

 - Reloads test list of an executable if it is recompiled. (_Hint: Right click -> Enable Autorun_)